ICD HOME PAGE IntraCellular Diagnostics, Inc.™

 • Do not scrape the tongue, the gums, the teeth, or the frenulum itself.

-2. Scrape sublingual soft tissue of the floor of the mouth.
+2. Scrape sublingual soft tissue on the floor of the mouth

 End at Frenulum-shown here.